 I have, in the past, embedded videos of most of those tracks I mention above on GOTGE, but I don’t think I’ve ever embedded ‘Dávno nejsem hloupá’.
 The video below shows one how the young Valérie came over on TV at that time….and how a young ‘Valerie Shoesmith’ would have done so.
 It’s quite some tune that the West wasted on a group of ‘chimpanzees’!

 It also occurs to me that many of the Bubblegum song writers and composers might have been able to trace their origins back to places like Valérie’s birthplace, Michalovce.

 Since in ‘Bubblegum Music Is The Naked Truth’ it is famously written that Scotland (and maybe also Ireland…as a fellow part of the Celtic Fringe) is the ‘spiritual home of Bubblegum Music’ (Sweet’s Lead Singer, Brian Connolly, was, after all, from Blantyre in Scotland) maybe we should add another ‘spiritual home’, therefore – Eastern Slovakia.

-Currently, that region is perhaps best-known for being the birthplace (Medzilaborce) of Andy Warhol…the purveyor of ‘Pop Art’.
+Currently, that region is perhaps best-known for being the place (Medzilaborce) where the family origins of Andy Warhol – the purveyor of ‘Pop Art’ – lie.